snadim02/snadim02.github.io/_posts/2024-05-05-cutlerybox.md

 ---

-I was looking for an excuse to design a custom 3D print in [TinkerCad](https://www.tinkercad.com/) anyway, so what better project than to finally fix an irksome problem: organizing our disposible, takeout cutlery?!
+I was looking for an excuse to design a custom 3D print in [TinkerCad](https://www.tinkercad.com/) anyway, so what better project than to finally fix an irksome problem: organizing our disposable, takeout cutlery?!

 **Argh excess plastic cutlery:** Despite specifically selecting *not* to receive disposable plates and utensils, restaurants stuff these things into our takeout bags anyway.
 After a while, we started to accumulate perfectly good paper/plastic dining products that I didn't